information

 2. b.
 Most of the material in the structure is not suitable for reuse.

-6. F. Determination of an Exemption.
-The Director will make the final determination of exemption based on evidence submitted by the applicant as well as an inspection to confirm conditions and unsuitability.
+6. F. Determination of an exemption.
+The City Administrator will make the final determination of exemption based on evidence submitted by the applicant as well as an inspection to confirm conditions and unsuitability.
 The demolition permit will not be issued until the final determination is made on the exemption request.
 Should the applicant disagree with the final determination the determination may be appealed by the applicant under Subsection 17.106.060 B.

 17.106.050 Enforcement and Penalties.

-1. A. The Director may impose penalties on any responsible party who fails to comply with the requirements of this Chapter or who has misrepresented any material fact in a document or evidence required to be prepared or submitted by this Chapter.
+1. A. The City Administrator may impose penalties on any responsible party who fails to comply with the requirements of this Chapter or who has misrepresented any material fact in a document or evidence required to be prepared or submitted by this Chapter.

 1. 1.
 A first violation of this Chapter may be subject to a penalty of up to $500.